Arsal-Hussain/CS4348Project3/README.md

 The B-tree uses a minimum degree (`t`) of 10, with each node supporting up to 19 keys and 20 children.
 Blocks are written and read in big-endian format.

+Please note: the input.csv file has been included in submission to be used to load, but the test.idx file and output.csv must be generated through the commands.

 ## Commands

 ```bash